-If you’re looking to take your container garden from drab to fab, try one of these 21 amazing flower pot painting projects!
+If you’re looking to take your container garden from drab to fab, try one of these 38 beautiful flower pot painting projects!

 This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.
 For more information, please see my disclosures.